setouchi-h/cc-marketplace/packages/statusline/commands/install-statusline.md

 - Ensures the `~/.claude/scripts` directory exists and sets the script executable.
 - Verifies `jq` is available (required by the script) and warns if missing.
 - Automatically configures `~/.claude/settings.json` to enable the status line.
+- Supports `--no-quotes` to hide the quote from the status line.
 - If `statusLine` is already configured and `--force` is not provided, skips configuration update.

 ## Steps